 Fluency in Portuguese will open multiple professional opportunities in various countries with expanding economies and a promising future in connection to business, education, tourism, international relations, NGOs, biotechnologies, culture and the arts, the environment, energy, and development.

 Speakers of Spanish have a significant advantage in being able to learn Portuguese in less than a year, given the close proximity of both languages based on their similar grammatical structures and vocabulary.
+Fluency in both Spanish and Portuguese will open up opportunities in all of Spanish-speaking Latin America as well as Brazil.

 Lisbon, Portugal —one of the most charming and cosmopolitan capitals of Europe— is the cultural center of the Portuguese-speaking world with a large population from the former Portuguese empire (Brazil as well as parts of Africa and Asia).